At offices with thousands of workers, one cannot watch everyone. So, many employees become lazy, which results in decreased work performance.

 Keep a Record of Poor Behavior

-When your employees have many excuses or cannot monitor them continuously, keeping track of their performance could be beneficial.
+Keeping track of their performance could be beneficial when your employees have many excuses or cannot monitor them continuously.
 In addition, this will enable you to pinpoint any performance issues that arise recurringly.

 Be strict when it comes to schedules.
 Implementing schedules is one of the easiest ways to measure accountability.
 It’s OK to be flexible about some things but hold yourself to deadlines.